airpair/creating-container-components-part-2-angular-1-directives/post.md

 TODO

 Welcome to Part 2 of our 3-part series on container components!
-If you are just joining in, you first might want to visit [Part 1]() for an introduction to "ot-site" and templating in general.  **TODO - link**
+If you are just joining in, you first might want to visit [Part 1](https://www.airpair.com/posts/review/55032890c878110c00117af1) for an introduction to "ot-site" and templating in general.

 This tutorial assumes some knowledge of writing Angular directives.
 If you need more background on directives, the [official directive guide](https://docs.angularjs.org/guide/directive) is a good place to start.